okyanusoz/numjs/README.md

 # NumJS without image functions

 This is a fork of NumJS without image functions.
-This version does not include sharp.
+This version is lighter and does not include sharp.

 This version is mostly for use in my own projects to speed up installation.